n8ebel/urlshortener/README.md

 }
 ```

+This will ensure that `development` mode is enabled regardless of how the application is deployed.

 ## Optionally Enabling Development Mode
-You may not want `development` mode to always be enabled, and therefore, may want to avoid hardcoding `development=true`
+You may not want `development` mode to always be enabled, and therefore, may want to avoid hardcoding `ktor.development=true`

 To enable/disable `development` mode on a case-by-case basis, there are several options; depending on how you plan to deploy the application.

 ### Running The Kotlin Application Build Configuration
 When you start your Ktor application by clicking the green "play" button next to the `main()` function, this creates and launches a Kotlin Application Build Configuration.

+This configuration will run the `:classes` Gradle task, but does not rely on the `application` plugin or the associated `:run` task.

+This means that any `applicationDefaultJvmArgs` configured within the `application {}` of the `build.gradle` file will not be present when the application launches.

-To enable `development` mode for this build configuration:
+Instead, to enable `development` mode for this build configuration:

 -  add `-Dio.ktor.development=true` to the `VM` options of the IntelliJ run configuration.

 ### Executing the Gradle `run` task
-This works whether executing the `run` task from the command line using the Gradle Wrapper or when executing Gradle tasks from IntelliJ
+The Gradle `application` plugin assists in creating an executable JVM application and provides a `:run` task to start our application.

+To enable `development` mode when deploying via the `:run` task
 - add `-Dio.ktor.development=true` to the `applicationDefaultJvmArgs` property of the `application {}` block in the project's `build.gradle` file

-The following snippet demonstrates this final example
 ```groovy
 // build.gradle
 application {